OAXFoundation/OpenANXToken/README.md

   2. Crowdsale contributing accounts will **NOT** be able to move their tokens until they have been KYC-ed
   3. The KYC status in the smart contracts is just a simple KYC - Yes or No
   4. Once the tokens have been transferred from the original crowdsale contributing account, there is **NO** KYC required for transfers.
 The tokens can trade freely.

+## Discussion with Hugh Jun 13 2017:

+* [ ] Minimum crowdfunding level has been exceeded
+  * [ ] Remove the need for the crowdsale participants to be able to withdraw their refunds if the minimum level is not reached
+  * [ ] Remove the need for the ETH to be stored in the crowdfunding token contract
+* [ ] A `finalise()` function may be required to move any unsold tokens in the tranche1 portion to the tranche2 portion
+* [ ] Accounts with locked tokens can also participate in the crowdfunding

 ## Deployment Checklist